balmli/no.almli.publicholidays/README.md

 App for public, bank and observance holidays for several countries.

+Bank holiday: banks and offices are closed.
+Observance holiday: optional festivity, no paid day off.

 #### Conditions

 - Is public holiday today / yesterday / tomorrow.
 - Is bank holiday today / yesterday / tomorrow.
 - Is observance holiday today / yesterday / tomorrow.
-- Is holiday (public, bank or observance) today / yesterday / tomorrow.
+- Is holiday (public or bank) today / yesterday / tomorrow.
 - Is working day today / yesterday / tomorrow.

-Bank holiday: banks and offices are closed.
-Observance holiday: optional festivity, no paid day off.

 #### Countries supported